The Church (band): 1980–1981: Early days, Of Skins and Heart

 The band's debut album, Of Skins and Heart, was recorded late in 1980, produced by Gilbey and mixed by Bob Clearmountain.
 Seven of the nine tracks were written solely by Kilbey and two co-written with others.
 The first single, "She Never Said", was released in November, but did not chart.
 At the start of 1981, Ward was replaced on drums by Richard Ploog.
 Ploog was recruited by their manager, Michael Chugg, after hearing of his reputation in Adelaide.
 Ploog's arrival established The Church's first stable line-up.
 The second single, "The Unguarded Moment", co-written by Kilbey and Michelle Parker, was issued alongside the album in March 1981, but only in Australia initially.
 "The Unguarded Moment" became an Australian top forty hit, reaching No. 22 on the Australian Kent Music Report Singles Chart, while Of Skins and Heart went gold, achieving the same position on the related Albums Chart.
 To promote the releases, the band undertook their first national tour.

-The first recordings with Ploog were released as a five-track double 7" EP, Too Fast for You, in July.
+The first recordings with Ploog were released as a five-track double 7-inch EP, Too Fast for You, in July.
 It included the first collectively written track, "Sisters".
 Another track, "Tear It All Away", later released as a separate single, showed a development towards the more elaborate guitar structures which would become part of the band's signature sound.
 Their image and sound now evoked comparisons with 1960s psychedelic groups, with tight jeans, paisley shirts, and Byrds-style jangly guitars.

-Of Skins and Hearts commercial success enabled Gilbey to present the release to Freddie Cannon of French label Carrere and Rupert Perry of U.S. label Capitol.
+The commercial success of Of Skins and Heart enabled Gilbey to present the release to Freddie Cannon of French label Carrere and Rupert Perry of U.S. label Capitol.
 Both labels released the album in 1982, renaming it simply The Church and slightly altering the track listing to include songs from Too Fast for You and using a crop of that EP's artwork as the cover.
-The Church peaked at No. 7 in the New Zealand Albums Chart and No. 13 in Sweden.
+The Church peaked at no. 7 in the New Zealand Albums Chart and no. 13 in Sweden.
 Ploog was incorrectly credited as the sole drummer on the release, despite only playing on one or three tracks, depending on the version.
 Capitol also released an edited single version of "The Unguarded Moment", without the band's approval.